 - Your existing codex stays valid until your proper 11th edition book drops.

-PDF Updates, Not a Full Index Reset: (rumors)
+PDF Updates, Not a Full Index Reset: (confirmed)

 - This is not expected to be a full hard reset like 10th edition’s index wave.